swisspost/design-system/packages/web-styles-migrations/README.md

-# Getting Started With Schematics
+# Web Styles Migrations

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+Schematics to transform a software project by adapting it to current Web Styles.

-### Testing
+## Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.